64kramsystem/personal_notes/topics/rust_tooling.md

 ### Debugging information

-If one needs to debug in release mode, the debug information needs to be retained:
+If one needs to debug in release mode (e.g. Godbolt), the debug information needs to be retained:

 - via rustc, specify `-C debuginfo=2 -C opt-level=3`
 - or via Cargo, add `[profile.release] debug = true`